 While at a city wide meeting concerning African American needs, I heard a middle aged woman express her ill feelings about the modern day African American church and it’s role in community engagement.
-She had some personal resistance towards the 21st century African American church.
-She felt that other people of the African American community have demonstrated a growing resistance towards the church as well.
+She had some personal resistance towards the modern day African American church.
+She felt that many others of the African American community have demonstrated a growing resistance towards the church as well.
 So she thought it was critical for the African American church to understand this, and not assume merely because of related core concerns, that all the community is open to Christianity.

 After quietly reflecting on her words myself, I believe my sister was right.
 There is indeed a growing resistance in the African American community towards religion; particularly against Christianity.
-Young African Americans and some other influential leaders are feeling that the African American church hasn’t been effective at meeting their core concerns, things like dignity, identity, empowerment, and significance.
+Due to it’s white washing, Christianity is seen by some African Americans as the “White Man’s Religion”.
+Also, young African Americans and some other influential leaders are feeling that the African American church hasn’t been effective at meeting their core concerns, things like dignity, identity, empowerment, and significance.

 This kind of growing resistance has caused the African American church some disfavor, with some rising voices hashing out harsh and critiquing comments on the institution.
 This has not helped younger African Americans nor many others who are unacquainted with a more profound understanding of African American History, to see the historical significance of the African American church.
-So although they may not understand this, but their attempt to shame the African American church is merely careless and foolish speech due to the ignorance of historical church history, more specifically; African American church history.
-I myself thought of about 5 reasons for why every African American rather Christian or not, should have nothing but a respectful gratitude for the historical work of the African American church.
+They may not see it this way, but their attempt to shame the African American church only points to some ignorance of historical church history, more specifically; the work of the African American church.
+I thought of about 5 reasons for why every African American rather Christian or not, should have nothing but a respectful gratitude for the historical work of the African American church.

 1. Its origination and existence in American Slavery.